 Teaching style

-Beau's approach to yoga combines traditional philosophy with modern movement practices, using movement, breath, and effort to cultivate a deeper connection to the Self.
+Beau's approach to yoga combines traditional philosophy with modern movement practices, using movement, breath, and effort to cultivate a deeper connection to the true Self, and less attachment to the ego and the suffering therefrom.

 His four core principles are: